quaintvfx-dev/Auralis/README.md

 ---

+## 🎵 About Auralis

+Auralis is a fully AI-developed music player designed specifically for lossless audio codecs.

+- Works with lossy formats, but optimal quality is achieved with lossless audio when paired with **LAVFilters**.
+- This is an **early build**; some bugs or performance issues may be present.
+- Feedback is welcome to help refine the experience.

+---

 ## ⚠️ Disclaimer
 Auralis may trigger a **false positive virus flag** in some antivirus software.
 This is a common occurrence with custom-built executables and does **not** indicate malicious behavior.